The Best Places To Eat Sushi Outside In NYC

 The sushi mood strikes unpredictably, like a summer thunderstorm or Steve Buscemi’s acting projects.
-And, unfortunately for your wallet and the fish in the ocean, that cold tuna yearning only intensifies the longer you wait.
+And, unfortunately for your wallet and the fish in the ocean, that tuna yearning only intensifies the longer you wait.
 If you’re ready to fulfill a sushi mood that doesn’t involve delivery containers and finicky soy sauce packets, you’ve arrived at the right party.
 It’s sushi and sunshine-themed.
-From splurge situations to casual neighborhood standbys, here are 22 places where you can eat excellent sushi under an umbrella outdoors.
+From splurge situations to casual neighborhood standbys, here are 25 places where you can eat excellent sushi under an umbrella outdoors.

 Looking for takeout and delivery sushi near you?
 Check out our guide here.

 All of the sushi and sashimi at Rosella in the East Village is made using sustainably-farmed fish, like bluefin tuna from North Carolina or applewood-smoked steelhead trout from inland farms.
 If you’re looking to get the best sense of their unusual variety without committing to an omakase experience, order the $37 chirashi that comes with an assortment of whatever fish they have as well as tamago, egg, avocado, and sushi rice.
 Rosella only opened in the second half of 2020, making it one of the newest options on the guide in case you’ve already eaten your fair share of sushi outside.